-ONCE daily, taken whole or sprinkled
+Once-daily dose, taken whole or sprinkled1

 No dosage adjustment of carbidopa/levodopa is required when administered concomitantly with NUPLAZID